(Shingles; Acute Posterior Ganglionitis)

 Intraoral zoster is uncommon but may produce a sharp unilateral distribution of lesions.
 No intraoral prodromal symptoms occur.

 Fewer than 4% of patients with herpes zoster experience another outbreak.
-However, many patients, particularly the elderly, have persistent or recurrent pain in the involved distribution (postherpetic neuralgia), which may persist for months or years or permanently.
-Infection in the trigeminal nerve is particularly likely to lead to severe, persistent pain.
+However, many patients, particularly older patients, have persistent or recurrent pain in the involved distribution (postherpetic neuralgia), which may persist for months or years or permanently.

 The pain of postherpetic neuralgia may be sharp and intermittent or constant and may be debilitating.

-Herpes zoster is suspected in patients with the characteristic rash and sometimes in patients with typical pain in a dermatomal distribution.
+Herpes zoster is suspected in patients with the characteristic rash and sometimes even before the rash appears if patients have typical pain in a dermatomal distribution.
 Diagnosis is usually based on the virtually pathognomonic rash.

 If the diagnosis is equivocal, detecting multinucleate giant cells with a Tzanck test can confirm infection, but the Tzanck test is positive with herpes zoster or herpes simplex.
 Herpes simplex virus (HSV) may cause nearly identical lesions, but unlike herpes zoster, HSV tends to recur and is not dermatomal.
-Viruses can be differentiated by culture or PCR.
+Viruses can be differentiated by culture or polymerase chain reaction (PCR).
 Antigen detection from a biopsy sample can be useful.

 Wet compresses are soothing, but systemic analgesics are often necessary.